Texas News

 “I am beyond grateful to have the support of millions of Texans who recognize that what we just witnessed is illegal, unethical, and profoundly unjust,” Paxton said in a statement on Saturday.
 “I look forward to a quick resolution in the Texas Senate, where I have full confidence the process will be fair and just.”

-Disclosure: The Texas comptroller of public accounts and the Texas secretary of state have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
+Disclosure: The Texas comptroller of public accounts and the Texas secretary of state have been financial supporters of The Texas Tribune, a nonprofit, nonpartisan organization that is funded in part by donations from members, foundations and corporate sponsors.
 Financial supporters play no role in the Tribune's journalism.
 Find a complete list of them here.

 Go behind the headlines with newly announced speakers at the 2023 Texas Tribune Festival, in downtown Austin from Sept.
 21-23.
 Join them to get their take on what's next for Texas and the nation.